andybozy/quizprog/README.md

 <details>
 <summary><b>For QuizProg v1.1.2 and under</b></summary><br>
 QuizProg v1.1.2 and under uses a module called <a href="https://www.wxpython.org/">wxPython</a> to display the Open and Save file dialog.
-As the newest version of wxPython, one of the required modules to run the editor, currently doesn't build on Python 3.10, you can use Python 3.9 or <a href="https://wxpython.org/Phoenix/snapshot-builds/wxPython-4.1.2a1.dev5434+7d45ee6a-cp310-cp310-win_amd64.whl">install a snapshot build for Python 3.10</a>.
+As the newest version of wxPython currently doesn't build on Python 3.10, you can use Python 3.9 or <a href="https://wxpython.org/Phoenix/snapshot-builds/wxPython-4.1.2a1.dev5434+7d45ee6a-cp310-cp310-win_amd64.whl">install a snapshot build for Python 3.10</a>.
 Then use <code>pip install &lt;wheel filename&gt;</code> to install.
 </details>

 # Usage